ShubhanshSharma/bots-on-string/FastAPI-backend/README.md

-# 🤖 BOTS-ON-STRING — FastAPI Backend
+# 🤖 T.R.I.B.E. — FastAPI Backend

 A multi-company chatbot training platform where each company can train and deploy its own chatbot using GPT + LangChain + Qdrant.